charleywright/School/Computer Science.md

 #### System Performance
 **No. Cores**
-More cores -> More tasks can be run in parallel -> Faster execution
+More cores -> More tasks can be run in parallel -> Faster execution Each core contains an ALU (Arithmetic Unit), control unit and registers Does not scale linearly, threads need to sync (std::mutex, std::conditional_variable)

 **Width of data bus**
 Bigger bus -> More data can be sent/received in one trip